Autonomous Continual Learning for Environment Adaptation of Computer-Use Agents: Details of Curriculum Task Generation

 \subsection{Task Evolving Across Different Iterations}

-To better illustrate the quality of the synthesized tasks and how they evolve across iterations, we analyze the trend of the average task length throughout training.
-As shown in Figure ~\ref{fig:task_length}, the average task length steadily increases with the number of iterations, indicating that the generated tasks become progressively longer and, to some extent, more complex.
+To better illustrate the quality of the synthesized tasks and how they evolve across iterations, we analyze both the average task length and the number of steps taken by the agent to complete tasks throughout training.
+As shown in Figure ~\ref{fig:task_length} and ~\ref{fig:task_execution_step}, both metrics exhibit a consistent increasing trend over iterations, indicating that the generated tasks become progressively longer and, to some extent, more complex.
 This behavior aligns with our expectations: as iterative training improves the agent’s capabilities, the curriculum generator produces increasingly challenging tasks that are better tailored to the agent’s current ability.
 We further conduct a qualitative analysis and present representative examples in Table ~\ref{tab:task_example}.
 These examples demonstrate that task complexity increases across iterations, evolving from operations on a single object to interactions involving multiple objects, and from requiring a single skill to composing multiple skills within a single task.